aufam/todo-go/README.md

 The project also includes a docker-compose setup to easily deploy the application along with Nginx for frontend support and Mongo-Express for database management.

-It is a complete rewrite for similar project in [todo-cpp](https://github.com/aufam/todo)
+It is a complete rewrite for similar project of [todo-cpp](https://github.com/aufam/todo)

 ## Features
 - User authentication with JWT